A major source of Internet Backdraft

 - On the other hand, many are excited for the upcoming Linux version of Steam and Left 4 Dead.

-- The Elder Scrolls V: Skyrim: The game itself and the DLCs are available for Xbox at least a month before PC due to an exclusivity agreement.
+- The Elder Scrolls V: Skyrim: The game itself and the DLCs are available for Xbox at least a month before PC (or PS3) due to an exclusivity agreement.
 What's funny is both platforms are Microsoft.

 - On PC, Civilization is a Long Runner 4X series, much beloved and often known for its complexity and depth.
 When brought to consoles as Civilization: Revolution?
 Massively simplified with a very whimsical and cartoony art style.
 Firaxis may have been making a statement with that.